cikareto/100-days-of-code/log.md

 **Today's Progress:** Connected [cikareto.github.io](https://github.com/cikareto/cikareto.github.io) with Github API to get all my repositories.
 But I got the error when try to render about your Object is invalid.

 **Thoughts:** I think I know its cause, will figure out tmr.
 It's should be something about state, isn't it?

+### Day 9: June 26, Wednesday, 2019

+**Today's Progress:** Fixed yesterday problem about fetching data by using redux thunk to handle this.
+Tmr will continue with UI.

+**Thoughts:** Don't fully understand what redux-thunk is.
+Will go into details tmr.